joshblah555/iRestore/README.md

 # Instructions:

+A few things to consider prior to use:
-**Attention** if you're on iOS 14.4 with A12 or higher, you CANNOT downgrade!
+- If you're on iOS 14.4 with A12 or higher, you cannot downgrade.
+- You cannot get back to 13.x with this.
+- It will not supply freshly baked cookies.
+Buy your own.
+- Please don't modify/change it without asking first.

 To use iRestore, simply click on the program to launch.